giriparus/setup-cloudflare-warp-action/README.md

 - auth_client_secret - (required) The service token client secret.
 - version - (optional) The version of Cloudflare WARP to install.
 Defaults to the latest version.
+- vnet - (optional) The Virtual Network ID that you wish to use.

 ## Troubleshooting